Geminga: Pulsar

 The nature of Geminga was quite unknown for 20 years after its discovery by NASA's Second Small Astronomy Satellite (SAS-2).
-Finally, in March 1991 the ROSAT satellite detected a periodicity of 0.237 seconds in soft x-ray emission.
+Finally, in March 1991 the ROSAT satellite detected a periodicity of 237 milliseconds in soft x-ray emission.
 Thus, it is supposed that Geminga is a sort of neutron star: the degenerate core of a massive star that exploded as a supernova about 300,000 years ago.

 It was once thought that this nearby explosion was responsible for the low density of the interstellar medium in the immediate vicinity of the Solar System.
 This low-density area is known as the Local Bubble.
 Possible evidence for this includes findings by the Arecibo Observatory that local micrometre-sized interstellar meteor particles appear to originate from its direction.
 More recently, however, it has been suggested that multiple supernovae in subgroup B1 of the Pleiades moving group were more likely responsible, becoming a remnant supershell.

 A study from 2019, using data from NASA's Fermi Gamma-ray Space Telescope discovered a large gamma-ray halo around Geminga.
 Accelerated electrons and positrons collide with nearby starlight.
 The collision boosts the light up to much higher energies.
 Geminga alone could be responsible for as much as 20% of the high-energy positrons seen by the AMS-02 experiment.
 Previous studies using data from the High-Altitude Water Cherenkov Gamma-ray Observatory found only a small gamma-ray halo around Geminga at higher energies.